syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axislabels.md

 # Axis labels in .NET MAUI Chart

-Axis labels are used to show the units or measures or category value of axis to visualize the data user friendly.
-It will be generated based on the range and the values binded to [XBindingPath]() or [YBindingPath]() properties of series.
+Axis labels are used to display the units, measures, or category values of an axis in a user-friendly way.
+They are generated based on the range and the values bound to the [XBindingPath]() or [YBindingPath]() properties of the series.

 ## Label Rotation